 Since 2013, I have been studying antibiotic-resistant bacteria in the sand and the ocean on Cape Cod.
 How is this phenomenon of antibiotic resistance occurring within the large microbial ecosystem of the ocean?
 Could it have impacts on human health?

 At first glance, it may seem like antibiotic use should not affect the ocean.
-But the reality is that antibiotics taken by humans, along with bacteria that are resistant to antibiotics, are excreted in our wastes.
+But the reality is that antibiotics taken by humans, along with bacteria that are resistant to antibiotics, are excreted in our waste.
 They go to wastewater treatment plants where they are eventually released into streams, rivers, or the ocean.

 We use large amounts of antibiotics, not only when we get sick, but also for farm animals.
 In fact, about 70 percent of all antibiotics are used to promote growth and control infections in animals.